ndrean/godwd/README.md

 end
 ```

 We could also use ActiveJob (cf mails) by defining a class inheriting from `ApplicationJob` and specifying the 'queue' and use `deliver_later`.
-Here, we use the Cloudinary method `destroy':
+Here, we use the Cloudinary method `destroy`:

 <https://cloudinary.com/documentation/image_upload_api_reference#destroy_method>

 ```